libktx/ktx/assets-async/README.md

 import ktx.async.KtxAsync

 fun accessAsset(assetStorage: AssetStorage) {
-  // Typically you can use assets returned by `load`,
+  // Typically you can simply use assets returned by `load`,
   // but AssetStorage also allows you to access assets
   // already loaded by other coroutines.

-  // Immediately returns loaded asset or throws exception if missing: var texture = assetStorage.get<Texture>("images/logo.png")
+  // Immediately returns loaded asset or throws an exception if missing: var texture = assetStorage.get<Texture>("images/logo.png")
-  // Immediately returns loaded asset or null if missing: val textureOrNull = assetStorage.getOrNull<Texture>("images/logo.png")
+  // Immediately returns loaded asset or returns null if missing: val textureOrNull = assetStorage.getOrNull<Texture>("images/logo.png")

   // Returns true is asset is in the storage, loaded or not: